 1. Stability and Reliability

 Data warehousing professionals are essential to companies and organizations that deal with expansive systems that are optimized to process transactions.
 Due to the intricate nature of their responsibilities, it is important for the company to be able to rely on the data warehousing team.
-Recruiters and Chicago headhunters use different means to determine how reliable the candidate is.
+Recruiters and Houston headhunters use different means to determine how reliable the candidate is.
 These include:

 - Paying attention to their management of time